-The clock allows the user to construct and install two custom strings: Custom string A from COM 1 and Custom String B from COM 2.
-For information on constructing, installing and using a custom broadcast string, please see Section 11.3.
+The Model 1202B/C allows the user to construct and install two custom strings to be broadcast from COM1 and COM2: Custom string A from COM 1 and Custom String B from COM 2.
+If the standard strings are not exactly what you require, you may want to construct one that better matches your requirements.
+For information on constructing, installing and using a custom broadcast string, please see Section 11.4.
+Section 11.4 also includes a small tutorial on constructing strings using some of the common strings already available in Section 11.2.2 below.